What's the recovery like for PRP for Hair Loss?

 • Unusual scalp pain or burning that worsens after day 3

-• Signs of infection: warmth, increasing redness, fever
+• Signs of infection: warmth, increasing redness, or fever

 Ready to find a PRP for Hair Loss provider?